-We have examined the law and such certified proceedings and other papers as we have deemed necessary to render the following opinions.
-In rendering the following opinions we have assumed the genuineness of all signatures, the authenticity of all documents tendered to us as originals and the conformity to original documents of all documents submitted to us as certified or photostatic copies.
+We have examined the law and such certified proceedings and other papers as we deem necessary to render the following opinions.
+In rendering the following opinions we have assumed the genuineness of all signatures, the authenticity of all documents tendered to us as originals and the conformity to original documents of all documents submitted to us as certified or photo static copies.
 As to questions of fact material to our opinion, we have relied upon the certified proceedings and other certifications of public officials furnished to us without undertaking to verify the same by independent investigation.

-We have not been engaged or undertaken to review the accuracy, completeness or sufficiency of the Official Statement of the Authority or any other offering materials relating to the Series 2024C Bonds, and we express no opinion herein as to any such matters.
+We have not been engaged or undertaken to review the accuracy, completeness or sufficiency of the Official Statement of the County or any other offering materials relating to the Bonds, and we express no opinion as to any such matters.